The First Hundred Years: Background

 The First Hundred Years was an ABC radio program in 1949, described as a "new angle domestic situation comedy".
 Sam Edwards and Barbara Eiler portrayed Chris and Connie Thayer.
 The supporting cast included Bea Benaderet, Joseph Kearns, Myra Marsh, and Earle Ross.
 The announcer was Owen James.

-A TV episode, "The First Hundred Years", was broadcast on The Silver Theatre on CBS on May 1, 1950, starring Barbara Whiting, William Frawley, Lydon, and Allene Roberts.
+A television episode, "The First Hundred Years", was broadcast on The Silver Theatre on CBS on May 1, 1950, starring Barbara Whiting, William Frawley, Lydon, and Allene Roberts.
 The Bigelow Theatre broadcast it on March 11, 1951.
 The trade publication Billboard reported that CBS won "the network battle for the highly important Procter & Gamble daytime television billings" and that Benton & Bowles advertising agency won "a three-way scramble" for the account.

 Another trade publication, Ross Reports on Television Programming, commented, "only an advertiser of the stature of Procter & Gamble could afford to experiment with a medium as expensive as television.... and "The First Hundred Years" is an experiment — can the success of the soap opera in radio can be paralleled in television?"